RomansVeveris/cyber-shop/README.md

 - Stripe Checkout integration
 - Order data is stored in Firestore only after successful payment
 ## ⚠️ Note
 - This is a personal project built for demonstrational purposes.
-Minor improvements and refactors are ongoing.
+Minor improvements and refactoring are ongoing, and certain functionalities may not work as expected.
 ## Contacts
 - **Author:** Romans Veveris
 - **Email:** terr18@inbox.lv